staging-951d-madcitymultimedia/postman-docs/src/pages/docs/sending-requests/requests.md

 Uploaded files can be used in any requests you or other members of your team create.
 Team members can [download files](/docs/billing/resource-usage/#test-data-usage) that have been uploaded to the team.
 Uploaded files can also be accessed by the Postman CLI when automating runs.
 If you fork a collection that uses test data files, you may need to upload any files that haven't been uploaded to your team.

-> Your [Postman plan](https://www.postman.com/pricing/) gives you a limited amount of storage space you can use for uploaded test data files and a limited number of file retrievals from the cloud.
-To delete a test data file, you must be a Team Admin.
+> Your [Postman plan](https://www.postman.com/pricing/) gives you a limited amount of storage space you can use for uploaded test data files.
+Your plan also gives you a limited number of file retrievals from the cloud.
 Learn more about [managing test data usage](/docs/billing/resource-usage/#test-data-usage).

 ## Choosing custom settings